dressupucla/learn-git/dressup_profiles_exercise/exercise.md

 #### Cloning your repo to your local machine

-Next, we'll need to clone...
+Next, we'll need to clone our forked repo to our local machines:

 1. Open Terminal
 2. Change your working directory to the Desktop